HiIAmTzeKean/Jetson-Nano-SLAM/README.md

 ## Background

-This project is a Nanyang Technological University (NTU) Undergraduate Research Experience on CAmpus (URECA).
+This project is a Nanyang Technological University (NTU) Undergraduate Research Experience on CAmpus (URECA) under the supervision of [Professor Lam Siew Kei](https://siewkeilam.github.io/ei-research-group/research.html).

 Refer to the referenced submodules: